Call for paper proposals

-Interested scholars should submit one-page abstracts for consideration by April 15, 2019.
-Paper drafts must be submitted by September 1, 2019 in order to be accepted in the program.
+Interested scholars should submit one-page abstracts for consideration by December 6, 2021.
+Proposals will be accepted by January 6, 2022.
+Paper drafts must be submitted by March 8, 2022 in order to be included in the program.
 We will cover travel and accommodation expenses for all participants.
-Abstracts should be no longer than 500 words and may be submitted through the following link: https://goo.gl/forms/XsE3lFsq7qJMzuv63
+Abstracts should be no longer than 500 words and may be submitted through the following link: https://forms.gle/niSjjjVkrk7no91PA